 The General Assembly found itself faced once again with the Jerusalem question at its Fourth Session.
 The United States, Britain, and Turkey, whose representatives made up the membership of the Conciliation Commission for Palestine, urged the Assembly to accept the commission's proposal.
 But most UN members-particularly the Arab states (Jordan was not yet a member of the UN), many Roman Catholic countries, and the Soviet bloc-continued to insist upon full internationalization.
-Pussio's position was partly influenced by her hope that countries, and the Soviet bloc-continued to insist upon full internationalization.
 Russia's position was partly influenced by her hope that she could somehow increase her influence in the Middle East through her participation as a big power both in UN supervisory activities over an internationalized Holy City and in any enforcement measures that might prove necessary to implement internationalization.
 Israel and Jordan opposed both the commission's and the partition resolution's plans for Jerusalem.
 Despite the warnings of Jordanian officials that they would "oppose the execution of whatever is decided contrary to" Jordan's "rightful wishes" and of Ben-Gurion that the "Jews will sacrifice themselves for Jerusalem no less than Englishmen for London," on December 9, 1949, the General Assembly voted thirty-eight to fourteen for Resolution 303(IV), which requested the Trusteeship Council to draw up a statute for an internationalized Jerusalem and to assure its implementation.11